GATB/MindTheGap/README.md

    In addition to input read set(s), the de Bruijn graph creation uses two main parameters, `-kmer-size` and `-abundance-min`:

    * `-kmer-size`: the k-mer size [default '31'].
 By default, the largest kmer-size allowed is 128.
-To use k>128, you will need to re-compile MindTheGap with the two commands in the build directory: `cmake -DKSIZE_LIST="32 64 96 256" ..` and then `make`.
+To use k>128, you will need to re-compile MindTheGap as follows:

+   * ```
+     cd build/
+     cmake -DKSIZE_LIST="32 64 96 256" ..
+     make
+     ```

      To go back to default, replace 256 by 128.
 Note that increasing the range between two consecutive kmer-sizes in the list can have an impact on the size of the output h5 files (but none on the results).

    * `-abundance-min`: the minimal abundance threshold, k-mers having less than this number of occurrences are discarded from the graph [default 'auto', ie. automatically inferred from the dataset].

    * `-abundance-max`: the maximal abundance threshold, k-mers having more than this number of occurrences are discarded from the graph [default '2147483647' ie. no limit].

 3. **Computational resources options**